fiaas/governance/governance_model.md

 the same way as a technical feature.

 ### Code of conduct
-TODO: Add link to code of conduct
+The project needs a code of conduct that all project contributors must adhere to.
+See the [code of conduct document](code_of_conduct.md) for details of the code of conduct.

 ### License
 All software shall be licensed under the Apache 2.0 license.